You must follow these steps if you receive, treat or dispose of hazardous waste at premises in England.

 Site inventories for all other waste operations

-These requirements are for all other waste operations (eg not tipped waste), including:
+These requirements are for all waste operations other than tipped waste, including:

 - disposal by other methods